-Meet Nathalie Bonafé, PhD
+Meet Nathalie Bonafé, PhD, CEOLD

 Nathalie is professionally trained to help with end-of-life care planning and coordination, enabling people to live optimally.
 She uses a holistic scientific approach and offers non-medical, pragmatic, non-judgmental support and resources in times of vulnerability to make people feel in control of their own life.
-She acts as a guide, facilitator, navigator, emotional buffer, surrogate daughter or sister.
+She acts as a coach, guide, facilitator, navigator, emotional buffer, surrogate daughter or sister.

-As a patient advocate, her assistance to both patients and loved-ones is based on their own values, for a precious peace of mind.
+As a patient advocate, her assistance to both patients and loved-ones is based on their own values, for precious peace of mind.
 Far from being a narrowly-trained specialist, Dr. Bonafé prides herself on being a generalist – the glue that brings and holds all of the support systems together for her clients.

 She acts as an adjunct to hospice and palliative care teams, and works with everyone involved, including physicians, family members, attorneys, financial advisors, conservators.

-Insured and bonded, she is Doulagivers®- and NPEC-certified, and a member of the National End-of-Life Doula Alliance (NEDA).
+* Insured and bonded, she is Doulagivers®- and NPEC-certified, and a member of the National End-of-Life Doula Alliance (NEDA).
 Further, in addition to being an active direct-care hospice volunteer and a mentor to doulas in training, she gives workshops to educate communities about the importance of advance healthcare planning, and how to support and care for loved ones facing the end of their lives.

 Nathalie comes from 25 years' experience in the rigorous field of biomedical science.
 She received her PhD in Molecular Biology, Biology & Health, from Montpellier Medical School, France, after which she moved to the United States where she conducted collaborative scientific research first at the National Institutes of Health, then at the Yale Medical School, and the last 12 years in the biotech industry.